Making plans: A guide to parenting arrangements after separation or divorce

 Listening to your children’s views doesn’t mean that you ask them who they want to live with.

-Some children want to provide input into decisions that will affect their lives.
-But, it's not appropriate for children to make the decision about the parenting arrangement or to take sides.
-Older children generally understand the difference between giving input and making a decision.
-But it's important to stress the difference with all children.
-They need to understand that while they can provide input, it's their parents or a judge to make the final decision.
+Some children want to give input into decisions that will affect their lives, but it isn’t appropriate for children to make decisions about parenting arrangements or to take sides.
+Older children generally understand the difference between giving input and making a decision, but it's important to clearly explain the difference to all children before asking them to voice their opinion.
+They need to understand that while they can share their input, it is up to their parents or a judge to make the final decision.

-We (the parents) are working on the parenting schedule together.
-Is there anything that is really important to you that we take into account?
-We will do our best, but if it's not possible for us to accommodate what you are asking for, we will let you know.
+“We (your parents) are working on the parenting time schedule together.
+Is there anything that is really important to you that we should take into account?
+We will do our best, but if it isn’t possible for us to do what you are asking for, we will let you know.”

 It's really important that children don't feel pressured or coached to express a particular point of view.
 It's a good idea to let them know that they can be honest with you about their feelings and needs.
 You should emphasize that they don't need to think they're "taking sides" or choosing one parent over the other.

-You should be prepared that there may be times that they say things that you don't expect or agree with.
+There may be times that they say things that you don't expect or agree with.
 The key is to listen to what they have to say and to consider it.

 You should also know that sometimes your children may not want to tell you what they really think if they believe it will upset you.
-Sometimes, children may tell you what they think you want to hear.

-If you are negotiating an agreement with the other parent, one—or ideally—both of you can speak with your children about:
+If you are negotiating an agreement with the other parent, one—or ideally both—of you can speak with your children about: